Fade2D Documentation pages v2.16.8

 Returns

-the vertex pointer of or NULL if is not a vertex of the triangulation
+A pointer to the vertex if is a vertex of the triangulation, or NULL if is not a vertex.

 ◆ getVertexPointers()